-Milestone #1: Convene Innovators Some things to think about:
+Milestone #1: Convene Innovators

 Innovators are people who see the value in a new idea and take the lead in helping others see its advantages.
 School superintendents, United Way and other non-profit officials, community leaders, government representatives, members of faith communities, college and university educators, and participants in similar initiatives are just some of the people who have led the way in the initiatives profiled in Part Three.
 Innovators also may be mid-level staff in various organizations who see the value of community schools and want to promote the concept to organizational leaders.